 We drive north, discovering small, quiet, lovely towns along the way.
 Omapere itself is the first stop, with a long wharf and an old store.
-This is where Kupe, the legendary founder of New Zealand is said left the country to return to his land of Hawaiki.
+This is where Kupe, the legendary founder of New Zealand is said to have left the country to return to his homeland of Hawaiki.
 There's also an interesting museum in the north of the town that's well worth a visit if you want to know more about the history of the local area.

 Today, Rawene is a beautiful, historic town, its streets lined with cafes, art galleries and interesting shops.
-Quirky signs and beautiful street art catch out attention as we wander through the town, unexpectedly colourful buildings brightening up the overcast day.
-Rawene is a gorgeous surprise and we love our short visit to this lovely town.
+Quirky signs and beautiful street art catch our attention as we wander through the town, unexpectedly colourful buildings brightening up the overcast day.
+Rawene is a gorgeous surprise and we love our short visit to this small yet charming town.

-From Rawene, you can catch a ferry to the northern Hokianga and explore the towns on the other side of the harbour.
+From Rawene, you can catch a ferry to northern Hokianga and explore the towns on the other side of the harbour.
 Unfortunately, we decide to leave that adventure for another time.
 Instead, we make our way back down the wild coastline, through the ancient, enchanting Kauri forest and back to the city and everyday life.